We are actively looking for a brick and mortar space in the Boston area.

 In 2014 Ted and Jon met at B&G Oysters.
 Jon joined the restaurant as a Sous Chef, and Ted as an assistant manager.
 Years passed and Jon became the Chef de Cuisine and Ted the General Manager.
 Through those years, the pair became best friends and made an excellent team.
 Over many shared meals, late-night kitchen experiments, shifties, and “where are you?” messages from their significant others, the two resolved to open a restaurant together someday.

-Chūka ryori, literally translated (Japanese) “chinese cuisine,” is a style of cuisine with dishes largely of Chinese origin, done in a distinctly Japanese style.
-It can be compared to how American Chinese cuisine is distinctly American with Chinese roots.
+Chūka ryori, literally translated (from Japanese) “Chinese cuisine,” is a style of cuisine with dishes of Chinese origin prepared in a distinctly Japanese style.
+It can be compared to how American Chinese cuisine is distinctly American with Chinese roots or how red sauce Italian is not necessarily what you'd find in Rome.
 Ted was naturally drawn to the cuisine as his family’s heritage is mostly Chinese, but with deep roots in Kobe, Japan.
-Jon immediately noticed the parallels between the service style of chūka restaurants in Japan, and classic diners in America.
-While the two don’t seek to create an exact replica of chūka cuisine here in the states, they are excited to offer authentic dishes blended with their own experience in hospitality, food, and cooking.
-Afterall, food is culture, and culture is alive.
+Jon also noticed the parallels between the service style of chūka restaurants in Japan, and classic diners in America.
+While the two don’t seek to create an exact replica of chūka cuisine here in the states, they are excited to offer traditional dishes blended with their own experience in hospitality, food, and cooking.
+After all, food is culture, and culture is alive.
 As all living things grow and change over time, so does cuisine.

-Copyright © 2022 Mimi's Chūka Diner - All Rights Reserved.
+Copyright © 2024 Mimi's Chūka Diner - All Rights Reserved.

 Always do your best; then make your best better.